freakynit/node-digger/README.md

 // => { c: { d: 10 } }
 ```
+> Note: constructor parameter sequence is: `data, level, orValue, errorValue`

+> All constructor parameters can also be specified using chained methods

+### Providing default value
 ``` javascript
 var data = {a: {b: {c: {d: 10}}}};